Pneumonia symptoms and treatment

 - Nausea or vomiting, especially in kids

 The illness may cause different symptoms based on your age and health.
 Pneumonia may cause a lower than normal body temperature in people with weakened immune systems and adults 65 years and older.
-Seniors may also have confusion, unclear thinking or other changes in mental awareness.
+Older adults may also have confusion, unclear thinking or other changes in mental awareness.
 Infants may not show any signs of infection.
 Or they may have vomiting, fever, cough, tiredness or trouble breathing or eating.

 When to see your healthcare provider